microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 <img src="images/AppSettings.png" width="400px" />

 Hit the `Save` button, and then return to your browser and refresh it.
 Try adding and removing a todo item, to prove that the app now works without needing to change anything!
-We simply set the environment variable to our created DocDB instance, which is fully emulating a MongoDB database.
+We simply set the environment variable to our created DocumentDB instance, which is fully emulating a MongoDB database.

 <img src="images/FinishedDemo.png" width="400px" />

 When needed, we could switch back to the DocumentDB instance, and scale up (or down) the reserved throughput that our MongoDB instance needs, and benefit from the added traffic without needing to manage any infrastructure manually.

 <img src="images/DocDBScale.png" width="300px" />

+Additionally, DocumentDB automatically indexes every single document and property for you, so you don't need to worry about  profiling slow queries and/or manually fine-tuning your indexes.
+Just provision and scale as needed, and let DocumentDB handle the rest!

 ## Clean-up